 information about the file location.
 PuTTY on Windows gives you the

 Generate a new SSH key pair

-You can secure SSH access to your cloud server against brute force password attacks by using a public/private key pair.
-This means that a public key is placed on the server and a matching private key is placed on your local computer.
-If you configure SSH on your server to accept only connections using keys, then no one else can log in using just a password.
+You can secure SSH access to your cloud server against brute force password attacks by using a public-private key pair.
+A public key is placed on the server and a matching private key is placed on your local computer.
+If you configure SSH on your server to accept only connections using keys, then no one else can log in by using just a password.
 Connecting clients are required to use a private key that has a public key registered on the server.